evannorton/evannorton/README.md

 ### Hello! 👋

-I'm Evan, a game developer from Chattanooga, TN.
-I've independently published 2 games so far:
+I'm Evan, a game developer and full-stack developer from Chattanooga, TN.
+I have been a full-time software engineer since 2018 and I have independently published 2 games so far:

 RetroMMO | Teleport Tower :-------------------------:|:-------------------------: